 The sun isn’t the only environmental factor you need to protect your skin from.
 You know that pollution takes a terrible toll on the world around you, but do you know that it can also affect your skin?

-“We understand that pollutants can cause inflammation, changes in the skin barrier and dehydrate the skin which can lead to loss of collagen and elastin,” says Melissa Kanchanapoomi Levin, MD, a New York City-based dermatologist and founder of Entière Dermatology.
-To understand more about how it can harm your skin and what you can do to help protect it.
+“We understand that pollutants can cause inflammation, changes in the skin barrier and dehydrate the skin, which can lead to loss of collagen and elastin,” says Dr. Melissa Levin, a New York City-based board-certified dermatologist and Skincare.com consultant.
+Keep reading to learn more about how pollution can harm your skin and what you can do to help protect it.

 What Does Pollution Do to Skin?

 It can be difficult to imagine what pollution really does to the skin since you can’t always physically see it.
 According to Dr. Shereene Idriss, a New York City-based board-certified dermatologist and Skincare.com consultant, “pollution increases the breakdown of your skin by increasing oxidative stress in your skin, which breaks down collagen and elastin.”
 Essentially, this exposure can speed up the aging process resulting in premature dark spots on and wrinkles.

 The thing is, you can’t really avoid pollution.
 “You can do things to prevent it from having lasting effects on your skin, though,” says Jessica Houston, lead esthetician at BEAUTYBEEZ in Los Angeles.

 Does Pollution Only Affect People in Urban Areas?

 Though people in urban areas may experience more pollution, its effects can be seen in rural areas.
 Acids and debris from fires, cigarette smoke, car emissions, power plants, construction sites and more contribute to pollution in less populated areas.

 How Can You Protect Your Skin from Pollution?